yunan77/FitThinDisk/README.md

 # FitThinDisk
-Model the intensity of a geometrically thin disk and to fit the given spectral line cubes.
+FitThinDisk is a Python program to fit the spectral line cubes with a geometrically thin disk model.
+By giving the spectral line cubes in FITS format, it computes the $\chi$